RaviTriv/cpu-memory-optimizations/README.md

 *Note: CPU cache line and word size can differ by hardware.

 ### notes
-out of order execution

 optimizing cache access

-reduce code footprint
--> make program smaller such that it can fit in cache

 Optimizing TLB usage
 -> reduce number of pages, simply can result in less TLB misses -> make lookup cheaper, reduce the number of higher level directory tables

-review TLB miss vs page fault

-ASLR, turn off ASLR

-Prefetching
-use when lots of misses occur
-_mm_prefetch intrinsic

-Direct Cache Access